 In 2003, the Philadelphia chapter of the Stage Managers’ Association (SMA) honored Frank for Lifetime Achievement in Stage Management.
 In March 2009, Frank served on a Stage Managers Symposium panel at the Suzanne Roberts Theatre sponsored by SMA that included three Broadway Production Stage Managers.

 Frank’s career highlights include directing more than 100 productions that span theaters from Washington, D.C., to Maine and Rhode Island, and across the ocean to Exeter, England.
-Frank has directed another UArts alumna, Kate Flannery, currently seen as Meredith on NBC TV’s “The Office.”
+Frank has directed another UArts alumna, Kate Flannery, who was seen as Meredith on NBC TV’s “The Office.”

 Frank holds a master’s degree in Directing from Catholic University, where Susan Sarandon was a classmate.
 Frank graduated cum laude and Phi Beta Kappa with a BA degree from St. Lawrence University in Canton New York.

-Frank is a member of AEA and SSDC.
+Frank is a member of AEA and SDC.

 |F||01:00PM - 03:50PM||Fundamentals of Stage Mgmt I|